-Effective 10-26-22, this memo has been superseded by OSO-23-02-ALL, Revised Guidance for Staff Vaccination Requirements.
+Effective 10-26-22, this memo has been superseded by OSO-23-02-All: Revised Guidance for Staff Vaccination Requirements.

 - CMS is committed to ensuring America's healthcare facilities respond effectively in an evidence-based way to the Coronavirus Disease 2019 (COVID-19) Public Health Emergency (PHE). - On November 05, 2021, CMS published an interim final rule with comment period (IFC).
-This rule establishes requirements regarding COVID-19 vaccine immunization of staff among Medicare- and Medicaid-certified providers and suppliers. - CMS is providing guidance and survey procedures for assessing and maintaining compliance with these regulatory requirements. - The guidance in this memorandum does not apply to the following states at this time: Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia and Wyoming.
+This rule establishes requirements regarding COVID-19 vaccine immunization of staff among Medicare- and Medicaid-certified providers and suppliers. - CMS is providing guidance and survey procedures for assessing and maintaining compliance with these regulatory requirements. - The guidance in this memorandum specifically applies to the following states: Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia and Wyoming. - The guidance in this memorandum does not apply to the following state at this time: Texas.

-Surveyors in these states should not undertake any efforts to implement or enforce the
+Surveyors in Texas should not undertake any efforts to implement or enforce the IFC.